transcript-game/gm_8bit/docs/architecture.md

 ## System Architecture

-gm_8bit uses a hook-based architecture to intercept voice data at the broadcast stage, manipulate it, and re-inject it into the engine's normal flow.
+gm_8bit uses a hook-based architecture to intercept voice data at the broadcast stage and mirror it over UDP while leaving the engine's normal flow untouched.
+The effect-processing notes below are legacy and kept for historical reference only.

 ## Component Diagram